Expansion of balancing lake

 • Are we building two new weirs?

-• Are we modifying an existing dam?
+• Are we weir an existing weir ?

 • Are we taking nature-based measures?

-The money will be used, among other things, to:
+The money will be used to: -

 • Weirs installed to better regulate the water

-• Pumps from pumping stations improved
+• Pumps from pumping stations stations improved

 • Buildings protected

-• Roads, quays, and dikes raised
+• dykes ads, quays, and dikes raised

 • Nature measures implemented as marshland and refuge mounds for animals

-How often is the water storage facility used?
+How often is the balancing lake ?

 Without this measure, the water level would rise too quickly and flooding could occur.